-Before training your children, make a check if all safety requirements are being fulfilled.
+Before training your children, check if all safety requirements are being met.
 If you are considering signing up your child for training, look whether the boxing club is affiliated with the sport’s governing body.
 Your child should be well-protected with a headgear and mouthpieces before starting any training.
-If young athletes opt for sparring, then they should don hand wraps so that they do not injure their wrists or hands.
+If young athletes opt for sparring, then they should don hand wraps so that they do not injure their wrists or hands while training.
 Kids should not be left unattended during the training session.
 A qualified coach should assist children instructing them to refrain from using improper boxing techniques.

 Once you have adhered to all the safety measures, it’s time to take the training a notch up.
 You can now welcome your child to the wonderful world of punching, where he can blow out all his fears and learn how to defend himself in the ring and in the real word.
 In this phase kids become accustomed to different types of punches such as jab, hook, cross and uppercut.
-They also learn about body mechanics and how a correct body posture helps in executing the most powerful punch.
+They also learn about body mechanics and how a correct body posture can help in throwing the most powerful of punches.

-Physical activity for boxing includes sparring, jumping rope and running.
+Physical activity for boxing includes sparring, jump rope and running.
 All these exercises improve children’s cardiovascular health boosting their overall stamina.
-Usually boxing training for kids includes push ups, squats and crunches, all ideal to equip your child with the needed stamina to win a 2-minute round in the ring.
+Usually boxing training for kids includes pushups, squats and crunches, all ideal to equip your child with the needed stamina to win a 2-minute round in the ring.

 Boxing training for children has many profound mental health benefits.
 Good performance in the ring with increased stamina cultivates confidence.
 Persistent punching on a heavy bag can help children with focus issues leading to better concentration in the classroom.
 It is an ideal sport for children with behavioral and anger management issues as it helps channel their emotions positively in the ring.
 Boxing training helps develop determination, self-discipline and a healthy lifestyle amongst children.